How to Best Store Your Colored Pencils

 Avoid Dropping or Stepping on Pencils

+This one is sort of a no-brainer.
 The containers also double as protection for a much more common cause of early pencil death: dropping them or stepping on them.
 Because of this, it is important to always try to keep your pencils in their case when you aren’t using them.
 Many of the cases are designed to withstand being dropped and will dent the case frame before applying the force through your pencils.

 Consider Wrapping Them Up

-If you happen to have multiple singles or for some reason have lost the case that the colored pencil came in, we recommend wrapping the pencils in saran wrap and storing them in a closed shoe box and sticking them in your closet somewhere.
-Try to avoid putting them in storage that doesn’t have ventilation but if you absolutely have to it still isn’t the end of the world.
+If you happen to have multiple singles or for some reason have lost the case that the colored pencil came in, we recommend wrapping the pencils in saran wrap and storing them in a closed shoebox and sticking them in your closet somewhere.
+Try to avoid putting them in storage that doesn’t have ventilation but if you have to it still isn’t the end of the world.

-In summary, colored pencils are actually pretty resilient and arguably the longest-lasting of any popular art medium.
+In summary, colored pencils are pretty resilient and arguably the longest-lasting of any popular art medium.
 The combination of a hard core protected by a wooden shell and the sturdy case they typically come in means that a good set should last you for a long time.
 However, we have listed our recommendations below to help ensure that you make your favorite set last as long as possible: